Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Introduction

-\ind Our proof of strong well-posedness consists of three main ingredients.
-First, we introduce the notion of spatial localization of the IPS dynamics (see Definition \ref{WP:locunif}).
-Roughly speaking, an IPS with interaction graph $G$ is said to be spatially localized if the IPS dynamics on any finite subset $U$ of the graph $G$ coincides with the marginal dynamics on $U$ of the same IPS model on (the induced subgraph of $G$ on) a finite random subset that contains $U$.
-Leveraging strong well-posedness of the IPS on finite graphs, we show that the IPS is strongly well-posed on any graph $G$ that spatially localizes the IPS SDE (see Proposition \ref{WP:WP2}).
-Then, under mild conditions on the jump rates, we show that the IPS SDE is spatially localized by any finitely dissociable graph (see Proposition \ref{WP:locality2}).
-This proof entails the analysis of so-called causal chains that capture the propagation of influence of the dynamics at a vertex in the IPS, as well as a suitably defined (inhomogeneous) site percolation (see Section \ref{perc:pfwp}).
-In addition, we also show in Section \ref{perc:findis} that finitely dissociable graphs include all bounded degree graphs and GW trees whose offspring distributions have finite first moments.
+Our proof of strong well-posedness of the jump stochastic differential equation (SDE) associated with the IPS (see \eqref{mod:infpart} and Definition \ref{mod:WP}) consists of three main ingredients.
+First, we introduce the notion of {\em spatial localization} of the IPS dynamics (see Definition \ref{WP:locunif} and Figure \ref{fig-Spatloc}).
+Roughly speaking, a graph $G$ is said to spatially localize an IPS with given jump rates if given any $T < \infty$ and a finite subset $\sO$ of the vertices, there exists a (possibly random) almost surely finite set $U$ containing $\sO$ such that on the interval $[0,T]$ the marginal evolution of the IPS on $\sO$ is not influenced by the evolution of the IPS outside the larger set $U$.
+Invoking strong well-posedness of the IPS on (almost surely) finite random graphs, we then conclude strong well-posedness of the IPS on any graph $G$ that spatially localizes the IPS SDE (see Proposition \ref{WP:WP2}).
+Second, under a mild boundedness condition on the jump rates (Assumption \ref{mod:assu}), we show that the IPS SDE is spatially localized by any finitely dissociable graph (see Proposition \ref{WP:locality2}).
+This proof entails the analysis of so-called causal chains that capture the propagation of influence of the IPS dynamics from a vertex (see Section \ref{perc:pfwp}).
+Finally, we introduce and analyze a certain (inhomogeneous) site percolation to show that GW trees and graphs of bounded maximal degree are almost surely finitely dissociable (see Section \ref{perc:findis}).
 To the best of our knowledge, the only other work that proves well-posedness of a (jump) IPS on a graph with unbounded maximal degree appears to be the recent work of Gantert and Schmidt \cite{GanSch20}, which establishes well-posedness of the simple exclusion process on a GW tree whose offspring distribution has finite mean by crucially exploiting the special structure of the exclusion process to reduce the problem to the study of a standard bond percolation problem.
-Our result does not subsume that of \cite{GanSch20}, but is applicable to a wide class of possibly non-Markovian models and does not rely on specific features of the IPS.
+Our result does not subsume that of \cite{GanSch20} but is applicable to a wide class of possibly non-Markovian models and does not rely on specific features of the IPS.